ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 An **Attached  RO-Crate Package** is used to contain and describe an optional _payload_ of files and directories as well as web-based data entities among with their contextual information.

-When processing an _Attached  RO-Crate Package_ the _RO-Crate Metadata Document_ MUST be present, named `ro-crate-metadata.json` and appear in the _RO-Crate Root_.
+When processing an _Attached RO-Crate Package_ the _RO-Crate Metadata Document_ MUST be present in the _RO-Crate Root_ and it MUST be named `ro-crate-metadata.json`.

 An _Attached RO-Crate Package_ can be stored and published in multiple ways depending on its use:
 * On a typical hierarchical _file system_ (e.g. `/files/shared/crates/my-crate-01/`)
 * Exposed as a _Web resource_ within a folder structure (e.g. <https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/>)
 * [_Packaged_](appendix/implementation-notes#combining-with-other-packaging-schemes) within a ZIP file, BagIt archive or OCFL structure
 * _Archived_ as a set of named files in other ways (e.g. Zenodo deposit)

 A valuable feature of the _Attached RO-Crate Package_ approach is that the metadata is preserved when a crate is transferred between these types of storage/publication systems.

 The file path structure an _Attached RO-Crate Package_ MUST follow is:

 ```
 <RO-Crate root directory>/